-Petitioner asserts that Respondent has arbitrarily weighted the value indicators, which is underscored by the admission that it is the same reliance used to value Petitioner's property in each of the past 10 years, despite recent changes in circumstances and increasing risks and costs related to the ownership of Petitioner's property.
+Petitioner asserts that Respondent has arbitrarily and improperly weighted the value indicators, which is underscored by the admission that it is the same reliance used to value Petitioner's property in each of the past 10 years, despite recent changes in circumstances and increasing risks and costs related to the ownership of Petitioner's property.
 (Id. at pp. 11-12.)
-Petitioner recommends that the Board instead weigh the two value indicators as 75 percent income approach and 25 percent cost approach.
-(Ibid.)
+Petitioner instead requests that the